 All good things must come to an end!

-You’ve decided you’re leaving Germany and an exciting future awaits you as you move on to pastures new.
+An exciting future awaits and you’ve decided to move on to pastures new.

 But….remember all of those administrative headaches you dealt with when you first arrived here?
 Well, quite a few of them will come to bite you somewhere nasty if you don’t inform certain organisations and service providers you’re leaving Germany.